Description

 Does Semax affect hormones?

-What should clinics confirm before storing Semax?
+How should clinics store Semax?

 Specifications